Kingdud/Factorio-Mods/EnhancedGridEnergyStores_1.0.0/README.md

 Only technologies which exist in production (non-lab settings) today (2019) and which have an energy density greater than that of lead-acid batteries were considered.
 That is why pumped storage was not considered, it's energy density is quite low.

 Once newer and better battery technology is unlocked, there is no reason to continue to use the older technology.
-Thus, new satelite blueprints become available which use the newer battery technologies.
-At first, the new satelite blueprints simply swap the old accumulators for the new battery tech, but eventually the satelites become upgraded to have more sensors and more energy generation, enabling deep-space probes to be launched.
-This, in turn, allows a single satelite to bring pack more science packs when launched.
+Thus, new satellite blueprints become available which use the newer battery technologies.
+At first, the new satellite blueprints simply swap the old accumulators for the new battery tech, but eventually the satellite become upgraded to have more sensors and more energy generation, enabling deep-space probes to be launched.
+This, in turn, allows a single satellite to bring pack more science packs when launched.
 Thus, upgrading battery technology not only simplifies the production chain, but also confers a benefit to space-science research.